 As Osceola County’s Chief Law Enforcement Officer, Sheriff Russell Gibson is committed to keeping its citizens safe by demonstrating a sense of compassion and fairness to all of our diverse communities.

-Sheriff Gibson is a board member of the Central Florida Intelligence Exchange (CFIX) and the Board of Trustees of the Criminal Justice Academy at the Technical Education Center of Osceola (TECO).
+Sheriff Gibson is a board member of the Central Florida Intelligence Exchange (CFIX) and the Board of Trustees of the Criminal Justice Academy at Osceola Technical College.
 In addition, he is a board member of the Osceola Council on Aging, Osceola County Investigative Bureau, Metropolitan Bureau of Investigation and is a member of the Florida Sheriff’s Association.